MathisBD/pfp-internship/futhark-master/MYSTUFF/Passes.md

 --> A note on the GPU rep

 In this rep, parallelism is explicit : the most common construct is a 'SegOp', which roughly corresponds to a GPU kernel.
 A SegOp is a segmented map/scan/red/histogram, that executes at a given 'SegLevel'.
-The body of a SegOp can contain more parallelism in some specific case : for now the only one I have found is that a 'SegThreadInGroup' SegOp can be nested inside a 'SegGroup' SegOp (this is enforced in the type checking rules).
+The body of a SegOp can contain more parallelism in some specific case : for now the only one I have found is that a 'SegThreadInGroup' SegMap can be nested inside a 'SegGroup' SegMap (this is enforced in the type checking rules).
 I still don't know what the semantics of these are though.

 Weirdly enough, there can still be plain high-level SOACS in this rep (using the 'OtherOp' constructor of 'HostOp').
 I don't know yet what purpose they serve, but they are eventually sequentialised in the 'unstreamGPU' pass (before we convert to GPUMem rep).